keep-network/keep-ecdsa/README.md

 ### Block Cypher

-Transaction is sent to [Block Cypher's API](https://www.blockcypher.com/dev/bitcoin/) to be published on the chain.
+Transaction is submitted to [Block Cypher's API](https://www.blockcypher.com/dev/bitcoin/) to be published on the chain.

 #### Configuration